 Of course, masks may still be worn on the campus of TU Dortmund University.
 Especially during the winter months, it is recommended to wear a medical mask indoors when experiencing cold symptoms in order to avoid infecting others.
 In case of infection with the coronavirus, an FFP2 mask must be worn on campus.

-Observe the AHAAL rule (distance, hygiene, mask, app, ventilation).
+Observe the general hygiene rules such as ventilating rooms or washing hands.
 Those who wear a surgical mask thereby protect other persons in particular, while a well-fitting FFP2 mask at the same time offers a high level of self-protection.
 A vaccination offers protection against a severe course.

-Get tested if you have symptoms and avoid contact.
-Regular testing also helps to detect corona infections early and minimize its spread.
 Pay attention to the coughing and sneezing etiquette: turn away from those present, do not cough in your hand, but cover your mouth and nose and cough into the crook of your arm if possible.
 Dispose of used tissues quickly.
 Those who wear a medical face mask can protect others from droplet infection.
 Test yourself if you have symptoms or see your family doctor.